stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 `dotnet stryker --max-concurrent-test-runners`

+#### Mutation testrun reporters

+`dotnet stryker --reporters ['ConsoleReport', 'ConsoleProgressBar']`

+All available reporter options are:
+ * All - This will enable all available reporters
+ * ConsoleProgressBar - This reporter will display the progress of the mutation testrun as a progress bar
+ * ConsoleProgressDots - This reporter will display the progress of the mutation testrun as a dot progress bar in the format .$$$...$
+ * ConsoleReport - At the end of the mutation testrun, this reporter will display a styled report in a console window
+ * Json - At the end of the mutation testrun, this reporter will output the testresult as a json object which can be used as input to a html report

 #### Custom thresholds
 If you want to decide on your own mutation score thresholds, you can configure this with extra parameters.